 As mentioned above, freight class directly affects the pricing.
-Knowing accurate class of your freight will ensure that you know the correct shipping price upfront and avoid carrier re-class and up charges.
-The best way to avoid unpleasant surprises on the invoice is not only to know the correct class, but the accurate NMFC number for your freight as well.
+Knowing the accurate class of your freight will ensure that you know the correct shipping price upfront and avoid carrier re-class and up charges.
+The best way to avoid unpleasant surprises on the invoice is not only to know the correct class but the accurate NMFC number for your freight as well.
 The NMFC number should be on the BOL along with the clear freight description.

 How do you find the correct class for your freight?

 Finding the correct item and determining freight class may be a little confusing at times.
 If you are not yet a pro, you can reach out to your 3PL representative.
-They have expertise and access to the NMFC database, and will be able to help you determine the class.
-Classifying LTL freight may be tricky, so make sure to provide extensive and accurate freight description, including weight, dimensions, packaging and value to your 3PL representative.
+They have expertise and access to the NMFC database and will be able to help you determine the class.
+Classifying LTL freight may be tricky, so make sure to provide extensive and accurate freight description, including weight, dimensions, packaging, and value to your 3PL representative.

 Need help figuring out the correct class for your LTL freight?
 We can help!